discocompute/examples/README.md

 # Dis.co Example Code

-This repository contains a set of example code that showcase the core features of Dis.co.
+This repository contains a set of example codes that showcase the core features of Dis.co.

 ## Getting Started